Why subscribe?

 This publication is a joint effort of Tara Isabella Burton and Dhananjay Jagannathan.

-Dhananjay is a professor, scholar of Ancient Greek and Roman philosophy, and essayist.
-His academic scholarship centers on the ethics and politics of Aristotle and his first book is on Aristotle’s account of ethical knowledge and the possibility of ethical understanding.
+Dhananjay is a professor, scholar of Ancient Greek and Roman philosophy, and essayist, who has written about music, literature, politics, and religion for magazines like Plough Quarterly, Breaking Ground, and Commonweal.
+His academic writing centers on the ethics and politics of Aristotle and his first book is entitled Aristotle’s Practical Epistemology (Oxford University Press).
+His next book, on cultural heritage and cultural identity, will be published by Allen Lane (Penguin Press) in 2026.